Derisking Onboard Inspections

 Several key challenges highlight the urgent need to remove maritime personnel from dangerous inspection environments:

-• Confined Space Entry Risks: Spaces like ballast tanks, fuel compartments, or cargo holds are difficult to access and may contain residual toxic gases, low oxygen levels, or flammable vapours.
+- Confined Space Entry Risks: Spaces like ballast tanks, fuel compartments, or cargo holds are difficult to access and may contain residual toxic gases, low oxygen levels, or flammable vapours.
+Complex ship geometries are challenging for mainstream robotics solutions (e.g. stiffeners, brackets, and enclosed spaces).

-• Structural Failures: Older vessels or poorly maintained compartments can have weakened structures, posing collapse risks or ladder-fall risks during manual inspection.
+- Structural Failures: Older vessels with poorly maintained bulkheads, hull and compartments can have weakened structures posing collapse risks or ladder-fall risks during manual inspection.

-• Solo Work Nature and Emergency Response Limitations: Crew often perform inspections alone or in pairs if required, with minimal oversight, making emergency interventions challenging in case of accidents.
+- Work Nature and Emergency Response Limitations: Crew often perform inspections alone or in pairs with minimal oversight, making emergency interventions challenging in case of accidents.
+In certain cases, remote inspection results are still not accepted by some organisations.

 POTENTIAL MARKET SIZE